Natural Family Planning Methods

 The very essence of planning a family naturally is to know and understand when you ovulate.
 In order to know that you have to have an understanding of the hormonal activity surrounding ovulation.
 This knowledge helps you to identify when you are fertile and when you are infertile.

-Fertile – You are fertile from approx. day 7 of your cycle until 24 hours after you ovulate.
-(Note: Sperm can thrive in fertile mucous for up to six days.)
+Fertile – You are fertile from approx. day 6 of your cycle until 24 hours after you ovulate.

-Infertile – You are infertile from two days after ovulation to 5 to 7 days into your next cycle.
+Infertile – You are infertile from four days after the LH Surge kicks in, or 24 hours after ovulation (but if trying to avoid pregnancy allow for a second egg to drop, until 5 to 7 days into your next cycle.

 FYI: The life cycle of an egg is 24 hours.
 Ovulation takes place within 36 hours of the LH Surge.
-Three days after the LH Surge, you should be infertile again.
+Four days after the LH Surge, a woman should be infertile again.

 If trying to get pregnant relax and have fun.
 Stressing about timing can cause you to miss the opportunity.
 Remember the sperm can live for six days in fertile mucous, so really any time after menstruation is a good time.